Q: Why would anyone want to

 manufacturing of tape decks here in the USA.
 From US Recording's

-standpoint, we see analog recording as gaining strength in the last couple
+standpoint, we see analog recording as gaining strength in the last five or six years.

 Q: I just got some brand new